jmatth/jmatth.github.com/source/about/index.md

   Besides HTML and CSS for the markup and styling, everything is written in JavaScript with [jQuery UI](http://jqueryui.com/) and the jQuery plugin [Spectrum](http://bgrins.github.com/spectrum/).

+- [LinkTheDots](http://github.com/jmatth/LinkTheDots) -- When I first started
+  keeping my dotfiles in git I wrote a shell script to automatically install them on new machines.
+As time went on and my setup got more complicated I added more and more features to it, eventually splitting it out into it's own project altogether.
+Similar projects exist in other languages like Python and Ruby, but since I work on a lot of [legacy systems](bit.ly/1gG0u3y), I needed something that would work with just bash.

 - [Movies4L8tr](http://github.com/jmatth/Movies4L8tr) -- A hackathon project at
   the Fall 2012 HackRu.
 It is a simple website built using